Rhythmic-Ocean/Rhythmic-Ocean/README.md

 ## Hi there 👋
 Hello!
-I'm currently freshmen college student, doing my second semester at an university in US.
-I really love Linux systems and Compilers and am doing a tons of self directed learning on the field with books like Crafting Interpreters and Engineering a Compiler.
-Also a wee bit 'web-dev curious', so trying that out with a few sessions of The Odin Project every week!
-I'm very confortable in C and Java, moderatly so in JavaScript(React and Node) HTML and CSSS (mostly on webdev side) and Rust (haven't used it in a while so a little... rusty).
-I've also been playing around with lua mostly for my nvim configuration for now.
+I’m a freshman in my second semester at a U.S. university.
+I’m really into Linux systems and compilers, and I’ve been doing a lot of self-directed learning with books like Crafting Interpreters and Engineering a Compiler.
+I’m also a little “web-dev curious,” so I poke at The Odin Project a few times a week.

+I’m very comfortable with C and Java, moderately so with JavaScript (React + Node), HTML, and CSS on the web-dev side.
+I also know Rust (though I haven’t used it in a bit, so I’m a little… rusty).
+Lately I’ve been playing around with Lua too—mostly for my Neovim config.
 <!--

 **Rhythmic-Ocean/Rhythmic-Ocean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.